Halesowen and Rowley Regis (UK Parliament constituency)

-Halesowen and Rowley Regis is a constituency in the West Midlands represented in the House of Commons of the UK Parliament since 2010 by James Morris, a Conservative.
+Halesowen and Rowley Regis was a House of Commons constituency in the West Midlands represented in the UK Parliament from 1997 until 2024.

+By the decision of the 2023 Periodic Review of Westminster constituencies, the seat was abolished and replaced by the new Halesowen constituency with similar boundaries except for Rowley Regis and Blackheath transferred to the new seats of West Bromwich and Smethwick respectively.
+All new seats were contested for the first time at the 2024 general election.

 Members of Parliament

 Boundaries

-Halesowen and Rowley Regis straddles the borders of Dudley and Sandwell.
-It covers the south-east part of the Dudley borough.
+Halesowen and Rowley Regis straddled the borders of Dudley and Sandwell.
+It covered the south-east part of the Metropolitan Borough of Dudley.